 Court Administrator: Job Description, Duties and Salary

 A court administrator manages the daily operations of a federal, state or local courthouse.
-Typical job duties include acting as a court liaison, managing the court's budget and directing court employees.
+Typical job duties for this kind of administrative service manager include acting as a court liaison, managing the court's budget and directing court employees.

 Job Description for a Court Administrator